StrikingLoo/strikingloo.github.io/wiki-articles/navigation-guide.md

 - [“The Restless Republic”, by Anna Keay](/wiki-articles/books/the-restless-republic)
 - ["A Discovery of France", by Graham Robb](/wiki-articles/books/a-discovery-of-france): A book about France's rural or non-Parisian population, its history and culture.
 It goes from the medieval age through the early modernity up to the 19th century.
 This article contains my favorite quotes and the ones I found most surprising, of which there were quite a few.

+### Big Notes (MOOCs)

+Big Notes encompass multiples sources, but usually form around a MOOC and then get updated as I go through the further readings.

+- [Deep Learning for Natural Language Processing, Stanford MOOC](/wiki-articles/machine-learning/deep-learning-NLP): Covers RNNs, LSTMs, Word2Vec, BERT, Transformers.
+- [Unsupervised Learning, Berkeley MOOC](/wiki-articles/machine-learning/unsupervised-learning-berkeley): An amazing course covering different techniques of Unsupervised Deep Learning, generative models, GANs, VAEs, etc.
+- [Recommender Systems](/wiki-articles/machine-learning/recommender-systems) : A summary of the Google course on the subject (under TensorFlow documentation), plus a few other articles covering Matrix Factorization and colaborative filtering.
+- [Reinforcement Learning, an Introduction by Richard Sutton](/wiki-articles/machine-learning/reinforcement-learning-sutton): My notes and excerpts from the book, covering parts I and II (part III is examples and related topics).
+I summarize Dynamic Programming, Monte Carlo, Temporal Difference, Function Approximation and n-step methods, along with all their combinations.

 ### Papers

 If I read a paper, find it interesting, and think I will want to think about it again in the future (especially if I plan on reading related papers later), I will write a summary of it and save the most important bits here.
 These are the papers I've read so far (mostly in the Machine Learning/Deep Learning space). [under tag: *paper*]